Posted Monday 27th September 2021:

 The latest COVID restrictions means that our roof repair teams are able to carry out roof repairs in occupied residential premises under certain guidelines.

-The Roofing Professionals Westside is compliant with the latest health guidelines and this is described below:
+The Roofing Professionals Westside is compliant with the latest health guidelines.

 If you are looking at booking roof inspections during the month of August, this is possible if we all take a few additional steps to ensure that ‘contactless’ roof repair inspections can be carried out.